sleconf/sleconf-www/2020/CFP.md

 ### Contact

-For additional information, clarification, or answers to questions, please contact the organizers by email (bruno@cs.hku.hk and gray@cs.ua.edu)
+For additional information, clarification, or answers to questions, please contact the organizers by email.